nei/collective-intelligence-examples/Chapter2-Making_Recommendations/README.md

 | Jack Matthews    | Toby             | 0.267479 | Michael Phillips | Mick LaSalle     	| -0.258199 |
 | Gene Seymour     | Toby             | 0.258246 | Michael Phillips | Toby             	| -1.000000 |
 ```
+### Playing with results

+##### Movies suggestions for the top 3 from the rank based on Pearson's method:

+Claudia Puig is most likely to dislike "Lady in the Water" from Michael Phillips
+Michael Phillips is most likely to enjoy "Just My Luck" from Claudia Puig
+Michael Phillips is most likely to dislike "You, Me and Dupree" from Claudia Puig
+Toby is most likely to dislike "Lady in the Water" from Lisa Rose
+Toby is most likely to enjoy "Just My Luck" from Lisa Rose
+Toby is most likely to enjoy "The Night Listener" from Lisa Rose
+Jack Matthews is most likely to dislike "Just My Luck" from Gene Seymour